AndrewHenderson/marionette-redux/README.md

 ###`componentWillReceiveProps`

 This function is similar to React's `componentWillReceiveProps`.
-It provides an opportunity to execute any side effect functions before execution of `componentWillUpdate` in the case of a display component (`Marionette.View` or `Marionette.Behavior`).
+It provides an opportunity to execute any side effect functions before execution of `componentWillUpdate`.

-If the component is not a display component, `componentWillReceiveProps` will still execute, however `componentWillUpdate` will not be executed after.
+Note: If the component is not a display component (`Marionette.View` or `Marionette.Behavior`), `componentWillReceiveProps` will still execute, however `componentWillUpdate` will not be executed after.

 ### `componentWillUpdate`